 The Society has a permanent exhibition of Max Miller posters, photographs, etc. at Bardley’s Fish Restaurant in Baker Street, Brighton.
 It was launched in 7 June 2009 by Patron Michael Aspel OBE.
 In August 2009 Patron Ken Dodd OBE visited the exhibition.

-The Society has produced 10 variety shows, a policy to bring back good entertainment as in Max’s day.
+The Society has produced 10 variety shows, a policy to bring back good entertainment as we remember it in Max’s day.

 Let’s Make It Stand Up for MaX at the Theatre Royal (24 November 2003) starred George Melly with John Chilton’s Streetwarmers, Matt Lucas, Arthur Brown, Des Lynam, Terry Garoghan, Don Partridge, Clive Allen and Chris Green as Ida Barr.

 Two show followed presented by the Brick Lane Music Hall (2007 & 2008).
 And subsequent productions starred Paul Daniels Komedia 2010), Steve Hewlett (2012 Komedia, 2013 Dome).